MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Switch-Process.md

 Starting in PowerShell 7.3-preview.8, the `Switch-Process` cmdlet is aliased to `exec`.
 The cmdlet calls `execv()` function to provide similar behavior as POSIX shells.

+PowerShell 7.3.1 changed the `exec` alias to a function that wraps `Switch-Process`.
+The function allows you to pass parameters to the native command that might have erroneously bound to the **WithCommand** parameter.

 This cmdlet is only available for non-Windows systems.